Boiler Maintenance: Everything You Need to Know

 - Save Lives – Safety tests performed during regular service appointments can prevent deaths from carbon monoxide poisoning and other dangerous boiler operating scenarios.

-- Ensures Insurance Coverage and Staying Under Warranty – Most boiler warranties and insurance policies require annual servicing to ensure coverage.
+- Ensures Insurance Coverage and Staying Under Warranty – Most boiler warranties and insurance policies require annual servicing to provide coverage.

-- Catch Problems Early – Identify any problems and address them before they do any major damage, avoiding expensive repairs and possible replacement of your boiler system.
+- Catch Problems Early – Identify any problems and address them before any significant damage occurs.
+You want to avoid expensive repairs and possible replacement of your boiler system.

 Routine boiler maintenance